GFiaschi/Complex-Network/README.md

 # Complex-Network
-Results and code from complex dynamics course
+Results and codes from complex dynamics course